slv5z/hello_world/README.md

 # hello_world
-my first git hub project
+this is my first git hub project